CathIAS/TLIO/index.md

 <details>
 <summary> Regressing with different data sizes </summary>

-Another natural question to ask would be - can we improve the network accuracy by simply feeding more data?
+<br>Another natural question to ask would be - can we improve the network accuracy by simply feeding more data?
 The answer is yes, but no for the system.
 We trained with various network input data sizes, including using past data.
 While we do observe a smaller MSE loss as we use more data, we do not observe a major difference on the metrics for the reconstructed trajectory.
-This is due to the increase in temporal correlation between data using overlapping time windows during velocity concatenation.
+This is due to the increase in temporal correlation between data using overlapping time windows during velocity concatenation.<br>

 <p align="center">
   <img width="60%" src="assets/net-var.png" />